 Stephanie began our Introduction to Oceanography course today.
 We went over what the semester would entail and learned some of the history and fundamentals of Oceanography.
 It was definitely the first time that I’ve shown up for a class wearing a bathing suit, but I have a feeling it will not be the last time.
 After class, we shuttled into shore for an island tour.
 It was immediately apparent that this island was much different from Antigua.

 Our tour guide Captain Sunshine was stoked to show us around the island.
 We piled into his van and began to drive through the streets of St. Kitts.
 There were many houses and shacks that looked like they had been damaged by hurricanes, it was obvious that this was a constant challenge for island inhabitants.
 Our first stop was at a small park with some old petroglyphs that apparently symbolized fertility.
 It was here where we met a little monkey friend named Tommy.

-Upon returning to Ocean Star we moved to a more sheltered anchorage to attempt to escape some of the wind.
+Upon returning to Ocean Star, we moved to a more sheltered anchorage to attempt to escape some of the wind.
 We enjoyed a nice saltwater bath and ate a delicious dinner.
-Afterwards, we had our first Marine Biology class with Steve.
+Afterward, we had our first Marine Biology class with Steve.

 Tomorrow we will be heading to Nevis, where more adventures await!